votca/votca/share/doc/methods.rst

 =================

-The following sections deal with the methods of Iterative Boltzmann Inversion (IBI), Inverse Monte Carlo (IMC), and Relative Entropy (RE).
+The following sections deal with the methods of Iterative Boltzmann Inversion (IBI), Inverse Monte Carlo (IMC), Iterative Integral Equation (IIE), and Relative Entropy (RE).

-In general, IBI, IMC, and REare implemented within the same framework.
+In general, IBI, IMC, IIE, and RE are implemented within the same framework.
 Therefore, most settings and parameters of those methods are similar and thus described in a general section (see sec.
 [sec:iterative\_methods\_imc]).
-Further information on iterative methods follows in the next chapters, in particular on the IBI, IMC, and REmethods.
+Further information on iterative methods follows in the next chapters, in particular on the IBI, IMC, IIE, and RE methods.

 .. figure:: fig/iterative-methods.png

    Flowchart to perform iterative Boltzmann inversion.

+.. _iterative-workflow-control:

 Iterative workflow control
 --------------------------